 - Decide what program of study or major you want to pursue (undeclared is okay).

-- Talk with a JC academic advisor about your area of interest and request one or more transfer guides.
+- Talk with a JC student success navigator about your area of interest and request one or more transfer guides.

 - Call the universities you’re interested in attending to request catalogs and applications.

 - Request official transcripts from JC (and any other colleges you’ve attended) be sent to the university or universities of your choice.
 JC transcripts may be requested here.